 “Astronomy research is one of the directions I might go, so this experience has been invaluable,” Stadler said.

-Learn more about the group’s research and their experiences in the Rogers Program in the following podcast.
+Learn more about the group’s research and their experiences in the Rogers Program in this podcast (mp3).

 Rogers Program participants make their final research presentation at a poster session on September 16.
 The event, which is free and open to the public, is part of the Science without Limits Symposium.